pmwaddell/scrape-mountain-weather-data/README.md

 Then simply refresh and there should be a place for pgAgent Jobs at the bottom.
 Make sure you see 'pgagent' and 'plpgsql' under Extensions as well.

 Currently, the Dockerfile should be taking care of everything except the last part.
+However, it seems that the user may still need to manually go into the Docker container and restart pgAgent when firing it back up.